inexcii/readingnote-wewlc/readingnote-3.md

     this.display = display;
   }

-  public void scan(String barcode) { // Code of display has been refactored by display }
+  public void scan(String barcode) { // Code of display has been refactored by display. }
 }

 public interface Display